 Light Aerobics and Stretching

-A study published on Eurekalert showed that light aerobics and stretching improved a geriatric’s condition significantly over 12 weeks.
+A study published on Eurekalert showed that light aerobics and stretching improved a geriatric's condition significantly over 12 weeks.
 As a result, you have better balance and posture, lowered risk for falls and even improved mental function.
-The blood circulates better throughout the body when stretching and doing cardiovascular activity, thereby improving the overall condition of the elderly.
+The blood circulates better throughout the body when stretching and doing cardiovascular activity, thereby improving the overall condition of older adults.
 You will also find increased immunity against diseases and a more relaxed and calm demeanor because of the activity.
 Do the exercise at least three times a week.
 Stretching sessions can last for 10 to 20 minutes while light aerobics can be done in 20 to 40 minutes.

 Restrictions and Risks